Parth-Narse/Breed-Sense-Image-Based-Cattle-Verification-/README.md

 How it works:-

+Run train.py model which will create a cattle_model.pkl.
+After the model has completed training run app.py model which provides a local host code to run on browser with the cattle identifier.
+Install any neccessary library required.
 The model processes the input data, extracts useful features, and runs it through a trained SVM classifier.
 Based on this, it ranks possible breeds and selects the top three.

 Each of these is checked against the confidence threshold: